 In the UK, this is the Information Commissioners Office (ICO).
 Please visit the ICO’s website www.ico.org.uk for further details.

-For residents at any building in Spain, the data protection authority is the Agencia Española de Protección de Datos (AEPD).
-Please visit the AEPD´s website www.aepd.es for further details.

 CONTACT US

 Our contact details for queries about your personal data, including to exercise any of your data subject rights are: